cansik/realsense-processing/README.md

 #### ![#f03c15](https://placehold.it/12/f03c15/000000?text=+) Important

+- At the moment only `640 x 480 with 30 FPS` runs stable!
 - Currently it is still under development and **ONLY** tested on `MacOS`.
 - Prebuilt libraries for `MacOS` are in the [nightly build](https://github.com/cansik/realsense-processing/releases/tag/latest).
 - `Ubuntu (Unix)` and `MacOS` binaries are bundled in the [pre release v2.17.0.1](https://github.com/cansik/realsense-processing/releases/tag/v2.17.0.1).